When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 But when I think about it rationally, like it's absolutely a last resort.

-It's just an easy thing to like think and feel and do.
+You know, it's just an easy thing to like think and feel and do.

-So I've caught myself doing that too for sure.
+So I've caught myself doing that too, for sure.

 Yeah.